 Overview

 This taxonomy provides a systematic framework for understanding and classifying research papers at the intersection of AI and the physical sciences.
-Rather than treating papers as belonging to a single category, it uses a superposition model where each paper is viewed as a linear combination of six fundamental contribution types (basis vectors).
+It uses a superposition model where each paper is viewed as a linear combination of six fundamental contribution types (basis vectors).

 The framework helps answer: “What is this paper’s primary contribution?” by identifying rhetorical patterns and structural elements that signal different research paradigms.